tlc-pack/ci/README.md

 This repository holds the configuration as code for the CI of the upstream TVM project hosted on [GitHub](https://github.com/apache/tvm).
 Specifically, this repository currently handles configuration of a public Jenkins instance, as well as a dedicated set of worker nodes--this Jenkins instance is located at [https://ci.tlcpack.ai](https://ci.tlcpack.ai)

+For issues and bug reports, please send them to https://github.com/apache/tvm/issues instead of this repo.

 ## CI Diagram

 This details the individual parts that interact in TVM's CI.
 For details on operations, see https://github.com/tlc-pack/ci.